rychallener/ZEN/README.md

   cd ..
 ```

-To run the code, first copy all p3, p4, and p5 data outputs from POET to the zen directory.
-Then edit zen.cfg to your liking and execute with
+Edit zen.cfg to your liking.
+At the very least, you need to specify the location of the files to be read (poetdir, cent, phot) and execute with
 ```shell
   zen.py <eventname> zen.cfg
 ```